 All homework and reports are due at the start of the class period on the posted due date.
 The penalty for submitting a printed report after the start of the class period is 5% of the earned points for the first homework and increases by 5% with each subsequent homework.
 In other words, the penalty for the sixth homework would be 30% of the earned points even if this the first homework submitted after the start of the class for this group.
-Late homework and reports will neither be accepted nor graded.
-The last homework of the semester will be collected during the week of 03-Dec-2012.
+Since the solutions will be presented and discussed in class, homework and reports will neither be accepted nor graded after the end of the class period on the posted due date.
+The last homework of the semester will be collected on the Tuesday of dead week.
 All homework and reports are submitted on paper but some supporting materials may have to be submitted electronically through T-Square.
-The T-Square server will not accept submissions after 3:00 PM of the due date.
+The T-Square server will not accept submissions after 12:00 PM of the due date.
 Preliminary versions of the electronic components of the homework or reports can be submitted and are encouraged, but in order to avoid multiple versions all submissions for a particular homework must be done by same team member.
 Unless explicitly stated otherwise, the supporting materials for a homework assignment must be submitted as a single archive file in ZIP format.
 If a presentation is submitted, it must be a PowerPoint presentation formatted in landscape orientation and have four display slides to a page.
 Any submission file must have as part of its file name the team number and the homework title.
-Example of file names are: "Homework VRP II Group 7.zip" and "Homework Inventory Group 7 Question 2 Presentation.ppt".
+An example of file name is: "ISyE 6202 Homework VRP II Group 7.zip" and "ISyE 6202 Homework Inventory Group 7 Question 2 Presentation.pt".
+The title page of each report and presentation must also contain the group number.